-The iOS 10.3 update is finally available for devices around the world and today we want to walk you through some steps to take before you install the iOS 10.3 update on your iPhone, iPad or iPod touch.
+The iOS 10.3.2 update is out of beta and today we want to walk you through some steps to take before installing Apple’s latest iOS 10 update on your iPhone, iPad or iPod touch.

-While you might be tempted to download this update right now, you’ll benefit from doing some prep work ahead of your installation.
+While you might be tempted to download the iOS 10.3.2 update right now, you’ll benefit from doing some prep work ahead of your installation.

-To help, we’ve put together a game plan for you.
-This guide will walk you through the steps we typically take before we install an iOS update on our devices.
+If you’re planning to install iOS 10.3.2 on your device, we want to help get you started.
+We’ve put together a game plan for you.
+This pre-installation guide will walk you through the steps we typically take before we install an iOS update on our iPhones and iPads.

-One of the first things you'll want to do is get familiar with the iOS 10.3 update and its changes.
-This is particularly important if you failed to upgrade to iOS 10.1, iOS 10.1.1, iOS 10.2 or iOS 10.2.1.
-If you skipped one of these updates, they'll be baked into your iOS 10.3 update.
+Maybe the first thing you'll want to do is get familiar with the iOS 10.3.2 update and its changes.
+This is particularly important if you skipped iOS 10.3, iOS 10.3.1 or any other iOS 10 upgrades.
+If you skipped an update, its features and fixes will be baked into your device's iOS 10.3.2 update.